c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 In the following example, the _multiplexing I/O model_ is implemented in an echo server Java NIO API.

-During the initialization, many _ServerSocketChannel_ objects, that are configured in the non-blocking mode, are registered on the same _Selector_ object with the _SelectionKey.OP_ACCEPT_ argument to specify that an event of connection acceptance is interesting.
+During the initialization, multiple _ServerSocketChannel_ objects, that are configured in the non-blocking mode, are registered on the same _Selector_ object with the _SelectionKey.OP_ACCEPT_ argument to specify that an event of connection acceptance is interesting.

-<sub>Indication of a selection key that a channel is ready for some operation category is a hint, but not a guarantee.</sub>

 In the main loop, the _Selector.select_ method blocks until at least one of the registered events occurs.
 Then the _Selector.selectedKeys_ method returns a set of the _SelectionKey_ objects for which events have occurred.
 Iterating through the _SelectionKey_ objects, it’s possible to determine what I/O event (connect, accept, read, write) has happened and which sockets objects (_ServerSocketChannel, SocketChannel_) have been associated with that event.

+<sub>Indication of a selection key that a channel is ready for some operation is a hint, not a guarantee.</sub>

 ```